-- Beef raised primarily on pasture will have four to five times more CLA ( Conjugated Linoleic Acid) than beef raised primarily on grain.
+- Beef raised primarily on pasture will have four to five times more CLA (Conjugated Linoleic Acid) than beef raised primarily on grain.
 CLA is proving to be one of the best natural defenses in preventing cancer.
-Research is showing that ClA is effective as an anti-carcinogen at much lower rates than originally proposed.
+Research is showing that CLA is effective as an anti-carcinogen at much higher rates than originally proposed.

 - Natural beef has up to 50% less total fat than feedlot beef.
 Switching from grocery store beef to natural beef could save the average consumer as much as 17,000 calories a year.

 - The meat from grass fed beef is up to four times higher in vitamin E than meat from feedlot raised cattle.
 Again, coming from the green grass to your table.

 - Natural beef dramatically reduces your risk of E. coli contamination.
 E. coli bacteria thrive in the rumens of animals that are acidodic from high grain diets and confinement feeding inherently has poor animal hygene creating the potential for the spread of this nasty germ.